5aji/gchat/readme.txt

 Struture
 ============

-This project contains two libraries, both written specifically for this project (they are not libraries I had lying around).
+This project contains three libraries, both written specifically for this project (they are not libraries I had lying around).
 The first library is a wrapper for the linux socket API to make it easier to handle.
 More details can be found in the lib/netty folder.

-The second library specifies the data structures used for the GopherChat protocol.
+The second library is called `surreal` (like serial, for serialization).
-Since the document doesn't have any requirements for the underlying protocol, this library contains structs and helper functions to facilitate communication between server and client.
+It is an advanced (but jank) serialization/deserialization library for C++20 that can convert structs, any list, and most data types to/from binary (not tested on floats).
+This is used as the backbone for the third library

+The third library uses the surreal library to implement a message framing system that contains data serialized by `surreal`.
+This whole packet is then serialized and sent over the network.
+There is a custom deserialization function that reads the message type and calls the correct deserializer (and allocates the correct sized byte array).

 Finally, there are two folders in the source directory, src/client and src/server.